accs-uaa/akveg-map/cloudCompute/newInstance_geospatialProcessing.md

 *Author*: Timm Nawrocki, Alaska Center for Conservation Science

-*Last Updated*: 2020-06-07
+*Last Updated*: 2021-02-19

-*Description*: Instructions to create a virtual machine (vm) instance on Google Cloud Compute configured with 2 vCPUs, 7.5 GB of CPU memory, a 1000 GB persistent disk, and Ubuntu 18.04 LTS operating system.
+*Description*: Instructions to create a virtual machine (vm) instance on Google Cloud Compute configured with 4 vCPUs, 16 GB of CPU memory, a 4 TB persistent disk, and Ubuntu 20.04 LTS operating system.
 The machine will be capable of running R scripts from a RStudio Server installation through a web browser.
 Most of the Google Cloud Compute Engine configuration can be accomplished using the browser interface, which is how configuration steps are explained in this document.
 If preferred, all of the configuration steps can also be scripted using the Google Cloud SDK.
 Users should download and install the [Google Cloud SDK](https://cloud.google.com/sdk/) regardless because it is necessary for batch file uploads and downloads.

 ## 1. Configure project
 Create a new project if necessary and enable API access for Google Cloud Compute Engine.